kennythai2003/Bop-It-at-home-/README.md

 ## Build-Upons
 - **PIR Sensor**
-  - Implemented successfully
+  - Used to detect motion (hover action)
 - **DHT-11 Sensor**
-  - Implemented successfully
+  - Used to detect temperature change (blow action)
 - **IR Remote**
-  - Implemented successfully
+  - Used to turn the game on/off

 ## User Guide
 To start the game, press the power button on the IR Remote.
 The LCD display will show a command, such as **press**, **up**, **down**, **left**, **right**, **blow**, or **hover**.